aws-solutions/media-services-application-mapper/USAGE.md

 A new tile is created several ways:

 * Select the Tile tab, and choose Tiles/Add New Tile and provide a name
-* Select the Tile tab, drag an existing tile to the background and provide a name to create a copy
+* Select the Tile tab, drag an existing tile to the white background and provide a name to create a copy
-* Select the Tile tab, drag an existing diagram tab to the tile tab background to create a tile with the diagram's contents
+* Select the Tile tab, drag an existing diagram tab to the tile tab white background to create a tile with the diagram's contents

 The new tile will appear in the Tile view.
 Tiles will automatically update every few seconds to show the latest status.

 ### Updating Tile Contents

-You can add cloud inventory to a tile in much the same way you add inventory to diagrams.
+You can add inventory to a tile in much the same way you add inventory to diagrams.

 * Use the keyword search at the top right of the page and drag results from the bottom of the page to the tile
 * Drag one tile on top of another tile to copy inventory from one tile to the other